Classical and Quantum Mechanics via Lie algebras: Hamiltonian mechanics

 and the inverse is given by

-Given another Hamiltonian function $H'$ we get another (Hamiltonian) vector field $\ad_{H'}$ and another one-parameter group.
-The ``time'' parameter $t$ has then a different physical interpretation; for example, if $H'$ is a component of the momentum vector (or the angular momentum vector) then $t$ corresponds to a translation (or rotation) in the corresponding coordinate direction.
+From a mathematical point of view, the physical Hamiltonian is just one of many Hamiltonian functions that can be used in the above discussion.
+Given another Hamiltonian function $H'$ we get another Hamiltonian vector field $\ad_{H'}$, another one-parameter group, and a ``time'' parameter $t$ with a different physical interpretation (if one exists).
+For example, if $H'$ is a component of the momentum vector (or the angular momentum vector) then $t$ corresponds to a translation (or rotation) in the corresponding coordinate direction by a distance (or angle) $t$.
 Combining these groups for all $H'$, where the initial value problem determined by $\ad_{H'}$ is well posed, we get an infinite-dimensional Lie group.
-(See Sections \ref{s.lLie} and \ref{s.Liegroups} for a definition of Lie groups.)
+(See Sections \ref{s.LinLie} and \ref{s.Liegroups} for a definition of Lie groups.)
 Thus, classical mechanics can be understood in terms of infinite-dimensional groups!

+\at{You say "...the physical Hamiltonian is just one of many Hamiltonian functions..." which suggests that the other "Hamiltonians" $H'$ are "unphysical", but then this contradicts the subsequent words "...with a different physical interpretation".
+My guess is that you're trying to introduce the concept of generalized motions in phase space, their generators, and associated parameters.
+If so, it's deeply confusing to say that another "Hamiltonian" $H'$ might be a component of the (angular) momentum vector.
+Better to mention displacements and rotations more explicitly, and then talk about how there's a common idea underlying them all, rather than blurring the meaning of "Hamiltonian" as generator of time evolution.}

 To avoid technical complications, we shall however mainly be concerned with the cases where we can simplify the system such that the groups are finite-dimensional.
 In the present case, to obtain a finite-dimensional group one either picks a nice subgroup (this involves understanding the symmetries of the system) or one makes a partial discretization of phase space.

 Most of our discussions will be restricted to conservative systems, which can be described by Hamiltonians.
 However, these only describe systems which can be regarded as isolated from the environment, apart from influences that can be specified as external forces.
 Many real life systems (and strictly speaking all systems with the exception of the universe as a whole) interact with the environment -- indeed, if it were not so, they would be unobservable!